Aliases for ACP2 Gene

 GeneCards Summary for ACP2 Gene

 ACP2 (Acid Phosphatase 2, Lysosomal) is a Protein Coding gene.
-Diseases associated with ACP2 include lysosomal acid phosphatase deficiency.
-Among its related pathways are Lysosome and Riboflavin metabolism.
-GO annotations related to this gene include acid phosphatase activity.
-An important paralog of this gene is ACPP.
+Diseases associated with ACP2 include Acid Phosphatase Deficiency and Phosphatase, Acid, Of Tissues.
+Among its related pathways are Lysosome and ATP/ITP metabolism.
+Gene Ontology (GO) annotations related to this gene include acid phosphatase activity.
+An important paralog of this gene is ACP3.